 And the best part?
 It was time to head to Leo’s preschool for pickup.
 Another wasted minute and I would have been late on the last day of school.
 No time for lunch, no time for Ava to bathe, no time for the car seat to hit a wash cycle.
 My car wreaked the entire drive there and back.
 The thought of my girl laying in that mess made me cringe the entire trip.
 But just like any rough mom moment, we made it through.

 I was up feeding Blaire at around 2 or 3 in the morning, laid her on my lap and snap chatted a picture of her cute face with a caption; something along the lines of "Why the *BLEEP* is she awake?"
 (Jokes, sort of.)
 Anyways, the next morning, I checked my phone and had like 14 snapbacks, a few texts and a missed call.
 Everyone informing me that my boob was totally showing in the snap chat!
 I went back and looked, and no joke, it was there, clear as day.
 When I laid her on my lap after feeding her, I failed to pull my shirt down before taking the picture.
 You guys, 124 people saw this snapchat!!!!
 I am MORTIFIED and will never be able to look those 124 people in the eyes ever again.
 Currently contemplating between whether I should save this for her senior yearbook picture, or moving away and changing my identity.

 Follow along with this new mama here:

 Girls, we are cracking up laughing at these.
 Thanks to these amazing mamas who were willing to share some of their hard and embarrassing moments with us.
 We hope you enjoyed them, too!
-If you have any hot mess stories you’d like to send us, we would love to hear from you!
-Leave them in the comments or email us at email@example.com if you want to be featured in our next “Motherhood Is a Hot Mess” post.
+If you have any hot mess stories you'd like to send me, I would love to hear from you!
+Leave them in the comments or email me at firstname.lastname@example.org.
+I'd love to feature your story in my next "Motherhood is a Hot Mess" post.